WarriorRocker/FlashPath/README.md

 # FlashPath Bootdisk
 For MS-DOS 6.22, Windows 3.11, Windows 95

-Boot a PC with no hard drive or cd-rom to Windows 95 or lower with only a floppy disk drive and FlashPath adapter.
+Boot a PC with no hard drive or CD-ROM to Windows 95 or lower with only a floppy disk drive and FlashPath adapter.

 ## How it works
 1. The PC is booted from an actual floppy disk to a compatible version of DOS for the targeted version of Windows.